bpkent/Barcelona-Data-Trivia/README.md

 Big picture to do's
 -----------
-* Logo on the BSky account
-* Explanatory text on the BSky account
-    - Including that the info is AI-generated but human curated and reviewed.

 * LLM to generate the motivating question too.
     - What context would it need for this?
         - Examples